jmgkeller/regularized_regression/README.md

 ### Methodology
 * We are using linear lasso regression regression to predict MLB player salary from individual player characteristics.
 The obbjective function for lasso regression is below:
 ![lassobeta](https://cloud.githubusercontent.com/assets/10633220/10624126/8adef034-7763-11e5-91bc-95824916ed18.png)
 * We want to choose the &#946;'s that minimize the above function.
-Notice the first bit of the objective function is just standard OLS. &#955; is a penalty parameter choosen by cross-validation.
-As &#955; increases coefficents shrink towards zero.
+Notice if we set &#955;=0 then the estimate for &#946; is just standard OLS.
+As &#955; approaches &#8734;, the estimate for the lasso &#946;=0.  &#955; is a known as the penalty or regularization parameter and is typically choosen by cross-validation.